Rally (RLY) Price Hits $0.23 on Exchanges

-Rally (CURRENCY:RLY) traded up 1.4% against the U.S. dollar during the one day period ending at 23:00 PM Eastern on January 29th.
-One Rally coin can currently be purchased for approximately $0.23 or 0.00000593 BTC on popular cryptocurrency exchanges.
-During the last week, Rally has traded 1.8% lower against the U.S. dollar.
-Rally has a market capitalization of $540.08 million and $3.58 million worth of Rally was traded on exchanges in the last day.
+Rally (CURRENCY:RLY) traded 1.7% higher against the dollar during the 1-day period ending at 16:00 PM E.T. on February 1st.
+One Rally coin can currently be purchased for $0.23 or 0.00000589 BTC on cryptocurrency exchanges.
+Rally has a total market cap of $548.40 million and $4.63 million worth of Rally was traded on exchanges in the last day.
+Over the last seven days, Rally has traded up 2.9% against the dollar.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.